Skip to content

 A great way to learn more about the neighborhood and Philadelphia’s history is to take a Philly Gayborhood and LGBTQ+ History Walking Tour.
 Along the way, snap a photo of one of the city’s LGBTQ+ murals, including Mural Arts Philadelphia’s Pride and Progress by Ann Northrup, located at 1315 Spruce Street

 When visiting the Gayborhood, make dinner reservations at one of the eateries operated by restaurateurs Marcie Turney and Valerie Safran.
-The married duo is the heart and soul behind restaurants like Barbuzzo, a Mediterranean spot offering wood-fired pizza and house-made pasta.
+The married duo is the driving force behind neighborhood favorites like Barbuzzo, a chic Mediterranean spot renowned for its wood-fired pizzas and house-made pastas, and Little Nonna’s, which serves up comforting, classic Italian-American flavors.

-Philadelphia is also home to many other LGBTQ+-owned restaurants.
+Other parts of Philadelphia are also home to many other LGBTQ+-owned restaurants.
 Mission Taqueria has a Mexican-inspired menu, while neighboring Oyster House serves up and shucks out some of the best seafood in Philadelphia.

 Indulge your sweet tooth with a pastry from Cake Life Bake Shop, a trans-owned bakery in the heart of Fishtown.
 Or grab a coffee from One Shot Cafe, known for serving artfully crafted caffeinated drinks in Northern Liberties.